mirrorweb/mw_py_exercise/mw_py_exercise/README.md

 - index
 - company
 - employee

-<br>Create a HTML template file for each route.
+Create a HTML template file for each route.
 <br>Use Bootstrap 4 for styling.

 ## 1.3 MYSQL client